Introduction

 Using a Notched Trowel

-- Even Coverage: Apply the thinset to the wall or the back of the cement wall tiles using a notched trowel.
-The notches help ensure even coverage and proper depth of adhesive.
+- Even Coverage: Apply the thinset to the wall or the back of the tiles using a notched trowel.
+The notches will help ensure uniform coverage and the correct adhesive depth.

-- Working in Sections: Work in manageable sections to prevent the adhesive from drying out before the tiles are placed.
+- Working in Sections: Tackle the wall in manageable sections to prevent the adhesive from drying out before the tiles before the tiles are placed.

 Setting the Tiles